Quickly See 6000 Years of Bible and World History Together

-Yes there is reference to a census at about the time of Christ’s birth which we show as 4BC on our Bible Timeline based on Ussher’s Chronology.
+Yes, there is a reference to a census at about the time of Christ’s birth that we show as 4BC on our Bible Timeline based on Ussher’s Chronology.
 Justin Martyr and Tertullian say that this census can be verified in the archives in Rome.
 Even though these archives no longer exist, the fact that these contemporaries appealed to them suggests that they did exist at the time.
-In the l00’s AD these men and others had access to this information and their writings could easily have been refuted if it were not so. ( http://www.xenos.org/classes/chronc.htm )In addition there is actual mention of Jesus Christ from contemporary historians: The Roman historian Tacitus writing between 115-117 A.D. had this to say:
+In the l00’s AD, these men and others had access to this information, and their writings could easily have been refuted if it were not so. ( http://www.xenos.org/classes/chronc.htm )In addition, there is actual mention of Jesus Christ from contemporary historians: The Roman historian Tacitus writing between 115-117 A.D. had this to say:

 “They got their name from Christ, who was executed by sentence of the procurator Pilate

-“They got their name from Christ, who was executed by sentence of the procurator Ponintius the reign of Tiberius.
-That checked the pernicious superstition for a short time, but it broke out afresh-not only in Judea, where the plague first arose, but in Rome itself, where all the horrible and shameful things in the world collect and find a home.”
+“They got their name from Christ, who was executed by sentence of the procurator Pontius the reign of Tiberius.
+That checked the pernicious superstition for a short time, but it broke out afresh-not only in Judea, where the plague first arose.
+But in Rome itself, where all the horrible and shameful things in the world collect and find a home.”
 From his Annals, xv.
 44.

 Here is a pagan historian, hostile to Christianity, who had access to records about what happened to Jesus Christ.
-Mention of Jesus can also be found in Jewish Rabbinical writings from what is known as the Tannaitic period, between 70-200 A.D.
+The mention of Jesus can also be found in Jewish Rabbinical writings from what is known as the Tannaitic period, between 70-200 A.D.
 In Sanhedrin 43a it says: